VorpalBlade/keyboard-backlightd/README.md

 ```

 This lets you identify the input devices Linux sees.
 However, this is not
-quite what you want, as the numbering is not stable across reboots.
+quite what you want, as the numbering is not guaranteed to be stable across
+reboots.

 Next you need to find a stable ID for these: